 7.4.
-Study visit 1 (day 0)
+Study procedures

-When you arrive at the study site, we will ask you questions to confirm you are still healthy and suitable for the study.
+On days where KLH is administered, when you arrive at the study site, we will ask you questions to confirm you are still healthy and suitable for the study.
 Your blood pressure, heart rate, and temperature will be recorded.
 For women of childbearing potential a urine pregnancy test will be performed.
-This visit will take approximately one hour.